sonic-net/SONiC/doc/monitoring_high_mem_containers/monitoring_containers.md

 Due to limited memory size on deivce, monitoring memory usage of containers and generating corresponding alert messages are the key not only for timely involving external mitigation effort but also for the intended functionalities of entire SONiC switch.

-This feature includes two components: user can leverage the first component to enable or disable high memory alerting of each container; second component is is used to do monitor and alert.
+As such, we propose this feature which includes two components: the first component will provide the ability to enable or disable high memory alerting of each container; second component is used to do monitor and alert.
 Specifically, if memory usage of a container increases continuously during a period of time, there will be high probability that memory leak occurs in this container.
-As such, the second component will detect such issue and generate alerting messages into syslog if high memory alerting of this container is enabled.
+The second component is able to detect such issue and generate alert messages into syslog if high memory alerting of this container is enabled.

 ## 1.1 Monitoring Memory Usage of Containers
-This feature is employed to monitor and alert high memory usage of containers as well as provide user's an ability to enable or disable such alerting on demand.
+This feature is employed to monitor and alert high memory usage of containers as well as provide user's an ability to enable or disable the alerting on demand.
 Monit system tool is leveraged to detect whether the memory usage of a docker container is beyond the pre-defined threshold.